rengro46/proforma-invoice/index.md

 This project consist of a number of AWS platforms and components as follows:
 1This project consists of a number of AWS platforms and components as follows:
 1. Single VPC - Shared services
-3. Multiple EC2 instances (Grafana, Django Portal, Aurora DB, Strongswan host etc. )
+2. Multiple EC2 instances (Django Portal, Aurora DB, Strongswan host etc. )
-4. An API Gateway
+3. An API Gateway
+4. Lambda functions
+5. Multiple S3 buckets
 ---

 ### Architecture